Save for your first home through super

 Tax implications @headerType>

-If you don’t find a home within the specified time limits, you may incur additional tax implications.
+If you don't find a home within the specified time limits, there may be additional tax implications.

 -